 |

 Who’s ready to go to the Eternal City!
-If so, here’s the 3 day itinerary you need for your visit to Rome!
+Here’s a perfect 3 day Rome itinerary that’s perfect for your first visit.

 Rome is a must-see city for many people, and with good reason.
-There is so much to see and do there, more than you could possible do in one trip…unless that trip happened to extend into something that might require a residency visa.
+There is so much to see and do there.
+Ancient ruins!
+Beautiful churches!
+Lots of gelato!
+There is more than you could possible do in one trip…unless that trip happened to extend into something that might require a residency visa.
 Which, wouldn’t that be lovely?

 So, if you, like me, are often traveling on a short time frame, here’s your guide to squeezing the most out of your visit to Rome with a 3 day itinerary.